-- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements for the financial year ended 30 June 2020 together with the Independent Auditors' Report thereon.
-(Resolution 1) - To re-elect Mr. Lo Kim Seng who retire pursuant to Article 117 of the Constitution of the Company, and being eligible, has offered himself for re-election.
-(Resolution 2) [See Explanatory Note (i)] - To re-elect Mr. Er Kwong Wah who retire pursuant to Article 107 of the Constitution of the Company, and being eligible, has offered himself for re-election.
-(Resolution 3) [See Explanatory Note (ii)] - 4.
-To approve the payment of Directors' fees of \$61,950 for the financial year ended 30 June 2020.
-(2019:\$41,600) (Resolution 4) - 5.
+- To receive and adopt the Directors' Statement and the Audited Financial Statements for the financial year ended 30 June 2021 together with the Independent Auditors' Report thereon.
+(Resolution 1) - 2.
+To re-elect the following Directors of the Company who retire pursuant to Article 107 of the Constitution of the Company, and being eligible, offered themselves for re-election. - (a) Madam Janet Lim Fong Li

+(Resolution 2)

+(b) Mr. Ross Yu Limjoco

+(Resolution 3)

+[See Explanatory Note (i)]

+- 3. To approve the payment of Directors' fees of \$58,350 for the financial year ended 30 June 2021.
+(2020:\$61,950) (Resolution 4) - 4.
 To re-appoint Messrs.
 Baker Tilly TFW LLP as the Company's Auditors and to authorise the Directors to fix their remuneration.
-(Resolution 5) - 6.
+(Resolution 5) - 5.
 To transact any other ordinary business that may properly be transacted at an Annual General Meeting.